wasim162010/SwapEtherToERC20/README.md

 # PREREQUISITES to run the project :
 1. Create an .env file at the root level by referring to '.env-example'
-2. In 'PRIVATE_KEY','INFURA_API_KEY' and 'ETHERSCAN_API_KEY', put your account private key, infura api key and etherscan API key.
-For etherscan API key, create an account in etherscan[it's free] and copy api key.
-It is required to verify the source code of the smart contract so that 'Read as proxy' and 'write as proxy' smart contract option can come in the etherscan.
+2. In 'PRIVATE_KEY','INFURA_API_KEY' , put your account private key, infura api key and etherscan API key.

 # To run local hardhat node :
 npx hardhat node